 As the world focuses more and more on achieving carbon neutrality and bringing about a circular economy, one topic that the Group will inevitably need to address is its naphtha crackers.
 Although they emit considerable amounts of CO2, naphtha crackers are also key facilities in petrochemical operations and sit at the top of the stream in product manufacturing for industries of all kinds-giving them an essential role in society.
-The Mitsui Chemicals Group thus has to fulfill its supplier's responsibility using those naphtha crackers but also cut its CO2 emissions, another social demand.
-To do that, we are currently developing a value chain that includes a shift to bio-based raw materials and fuels at the very start of the process, chemical recycling and mechanical recycling at the end, and everything in between.
-The effort plays directly to our strengths as a Group, and I think it also represents a responsibility we must carry out.
+The Mitsui Chemicals Group thus has to fulfill its supplier's responsibility using those naphtha Actions for maximizing value Governance